TuNguyen1012/Funnel-Analysis-of-E-commerce-website/Funnel Analysis of E-commerce website.md

 - Re-evaluate and improve UX/UI Pages and checkout processes on both Mobile and Desktop version to find out what's stopping customers from switching between stages and between pages.

-- Prioritize evaluation and upgrade Payment Page & Payment Confirmation Page on Desktop version
+- Prioritized evaluate and upgrade the Payment Page & Payment Confirmation Page on the Desktop version